 Food and drink

-Most of the world's people rely on crops of just 30 plant species in their diet.
-However, many more species are important food sources - around 7,000 plant species have been used by humans for food.
+Most of the global population rely on crops from just 30 plant species in their diet.
+However, many more species are important food sources - around 7,000 plant species have been used by humans for food - and fungi also play a vital role in food production.

 Humans rely on plants to provide them with the vast majority of their food.
 Staple crops such as rice, wheat, cassava, potatoes and chickpeas all come from plants.
 Without plants, luxuries such as chocolate, honey, sugar, nuts, herbs and spices would not be available to us.